0xpix/Hei-DataHub/dev-docs/quickstart/getting-started.md

 ## What is Hei-DataHub?

 Hei-DataHub is a **Terminal User Interface (TUI) application** for managing and exploring geospatial datasets.
-Think of it like a file manager, but specifically designed for scientific data with metadata, search capabilities, and GitHub integration.
+Think of it like a file manager, but specifically designed for scientific data with metadata, search capabilities, and cloud sync.

 ### Key Features
 - 📁 **Catalog Management**: Browse and organize datasets locally
 - 🔍 **Search**: Fast full-text search across datasets
-- 🌐 **GitHub Integration**: Sync datasets from GitHub repositories
+- 🌐 **WebDAV Sync**: Sync datasets from cloud storage (HeiBox/Seafile)
 - 🎨 **TUI Interface**: Beautiful terminal interface using Textual framework
 - ⚡ **SQLite Backend**: Fast, local-first data storage